 Moving away from anti-inflammatory treatments and moving towards pro-inflammatory treatments.

-This is why treatments such as cortisone injections, Regenokine injections, NSAIDs (non-steroidal anti-inflammatories) do more damage than good.
+Treatments such as cortisone injections, Regenokine injections, NSAIDs (non-steroidal anti-inflammatories) may do more damage than good in some people.
 The inflammation is trying to heal damage, shutting off the inflammation makes MORE damage.
-This is why medicine is moving away from anti-inflammatory treatments and moving towards pro-inflammatory treatments.
+This is why certain branches of medicine are moving away from anti-inflammatory treatments and moving towards pro-inflammatory treatments.

 In our clinic not only do we use Stem Cell Therapy and Platelet Rich Plasma Therapy.
 We have published research on the effectiveness of the treatments